10 FAQs About Living With COPD

 7. Why is Good Nutrition So Important When You're Living With COPD?

 It goes without saying that good nutrition is important for everyone.
 If you have COPD, a balanced diet can give you more energy and improve your health.
 People with COPD require more calories than that of a healthy person.
-That's because it can takes much more energy just to breathe when you have the disease.
+That's because it takes much more energy to breathe when you have the disease.